-Look out the window, spring is coming!
-Here in Virginia the daffodils are blooming along the highway, cherry blossom buds are beginning to pop up along the branches, and the sunshine gets a little earlier, brighter, and warmer every day.
-My little row of felted spring chicks is one of my very favorite home decorations, and today I’d like to help you create your own!
+Welcome Spring!
+The daffodils are blooming along the highway, cherry blossom buds are beginning to pop up along the branches, and the sunshine gets a little earlier, brighter, and warmer every day.
+This little row of felted spring chicks is sure to be one of your very favorite home decorations.

-These birds are so fun and simple to make, we finished about forty in an hour or so.
-I brought a few home with me after the holidays, and discovered that they are also perfect decorations for spring and Easter!
-I leave them perched year-round in my home to cheer me up and make me smile.
+These birds are so fun and simple to make, once you get the hang of it, you can make about forty in an hour or so.
+Make a few for everyone you know — they are perfect decorations for spring and Easter!
+And you can leave them perched in your home year-round to make you smile.
 Now, let’s get started!

-Before you begin, you’ll need to gather up some supplies (all of these, excepting the knife, can be found at Michael’s or a similar craft store):
+Before you begin, you’ll need to gather up some supplies (all of these, excepting the kitchen knife, can be found online or at any craft store):

 First, cut one edge off of the ball.
 This allows the bird to sit flat, and also provides him a head!